2025 Greater Wellington Regional Council election

-The 2025 Greater Wellington Regional Council election was a local election held from 9 September to 11 October in the Wellington Region of New Zealand, as part of that year's nation-wide local elections.
+The 2025 Greater Wellington Regional Council election was a local election held from 9 September to 11 October in the Wellington region of New Zealand, as part of that year's regional council elections and other local elections held nation-wide.
 Postal voting and the single transferable vote system were used.

 The Greater Wellington Regional Council makes decisions about environmental management, flood protection and land management, the provision of regional parks, public transport planning and funding, and metropolitan water supply for Greater Wellington.

 The council introduced a Māori constituency for this election and, in a referendum on its future held alongside this election, as part of a nation-wide series of referendums, voters elected to keep the Māori constituency.